JayJadav/smartware/index.md

+# Week 9
+Created pcb design, Breadboard as well as schema and exported generated Gerber file to Prototype lab.

 # Week8
 Worked on breadboarding and soldering.
 Tested my addrress on RPi and noticed my default address as 0x05.
 Later I realised it should suppose to show 0x06.
 Worked on pinouts where I connected AD1 to +ve supply and AD0 to SCL and I was able to change my address from 0x05 to 0x06